 contact us at the email or phone number below for prices tailored to your particular event.
 We look forward to doing

 a special handlettered piece for you!

-New Orleans Lettering Arts Association will meet on Saturday, November 8th, at St. Francis Xavier from 10am to 1pm.
+The New Orleans Lettering Arts Association meets on the 2nd Saturday of the month.
 NOLAA is a non-profit organization whose monthly meetings are mini-workshops in a variety of calligraphy techniques, well worth the $25 per year membership fee.
-Meetings are held on the 2nd Saturday of the month.
-For more info visit www.neworleanscalligraphy.org
+For more information visit www.neworleanscalligraphy.org

 The New Orleans School of Art and Craft offers classes in all styles of art-making, including calligraphy.
 They can be reached directly at (504) 944-7900.
 For more info visit www.NOLAArtandCraft.com